 Upon the next sign-in, all users will be directed to set up Google Authentication in order to continue to sign in.

-**It's important to note that creating or disabling a user within Google Workspace will not create or remove a user from the Mailgun system.
+**Note: creating or disabling a user within Google Workspace will not create or remove a user from the Mailgun system.
 You will still need to manage users within the Mailgun app.